xebia-functional/coding-guidelines/java/README.md

 ### 4.5.
 String concatenation

 Avoid the use of + or += to concatenate strings.
-Use java standards for String.format, StringBuilder or other classes and methods designed for that.
+Use java standards designed for that purposes such as String.format, StringBuilder, etc.

 **Correct:**